 In 2014, federal mortgage servicing laws took effect, one of which requires servicers to implement policies and procedures to facilitate the transfer of information when one servicer hands a loan over to a different servicer.

 Among other things, the law requires the previous servicer to send all relevant information and documentation related to a pending modification application to the new servicer.
 This means you shouldn’t have to reapply or resubmit any documentation, even if your servicer changes while you’re in the middle of applying for a loan modification.

 But even with the federal laws in place, homeowners sometimes have had problems with their loan modifications as the result of servicing transfers.

 For example, you could face one or more of the following common problems if your servicer changes while your modification application is pending.

 Your modification application might get lost when the servicing rights are transferred.

 The new servicer might ask for documentation that you already submitted to the previous servicer.

 The new servicer might refuse to honor a modification that the previous servicer already approved.

-In cases where there is a problem (such as the application got lost, the new servicer refuses to honor an existing agreement, or another error was made pertaining to your modification application), you should send a written “notice of error” to the new servicer.
+In cases where there is a problem—like if your application got lost, the new servicer refuses to honor an existing agreement, or another error was made pertaining to your modification application—you should send a written “notice of error” to the new servicer.
 (Learn more in How to Dispute Errors Made by Mortgage Servicer.)

-If the new servicer doesn’t correct the error, or if you are facing an upcoming foreclosure, you should speak to an attorney who can help you figure out your next steps.
+If the new servicer doesn’t correct the error, or if you're facing an upcoming foreclosure, consider talking to an attorney who can help you enforce your rights and figure out your next steps.